mishapadidar/star_lite_design/README.md

 - `60kA` upper bound on coil currents.
 - coils should be perfectly nfp2 and stellarator symmetric.
 - Surface and X-point must fit inside vacuum vessel.
+- Coil curvature: Bending machine can bend `1/22mm` maximum curvature.
-- Coil curvature and length should be roughly that of the original QUASR design (scaled).
+- Length should be roughly that of the original QUASR design (scaled).
 - Magnetic forces on coils should be low `< 4000 N/m`
 - Coils should be robust to manufacturing errors (`> 1mm` tolerances)